sudan0825/Typeahead/README.md

 1. Support functions: Typeahead, sum, display result accroding query

-2. Using mylibrary.js as an external library that provides an object with functions (extract content in the input box and convert it to arrary.)
+2. Create a external library named mylibrary.js, which returns an object with functions (extract content in the input box and convert it to arrary.)

+3. Create an AngularJS directive for Typeahead.

-3. Using AngularJS directive create You can add any functions, such as count, max etc in the Angular service
+4. Create an AngularJS service that valids the input arrary and return sum based on the query.
+You can add any functions, such as count, max accroding your requirements.

-2. Typehead: when user inputs any character that is in the functionality database, Typehead will provide a sample formula.
+5. Typehead: when user inputs any character that is in the functionality database, Typehead will provide a sample formula.
 For example, when you input "s", the sample formula of "sum" will be displayed.
 End-user click on the reminding formula, the formula will show in the input box.
 Then the user can edit formula based on their needs.
-The reminding formula will keep there as a QUERY remider in case of end-user forget the formula he choose.

 3. Be careful, no space is allowed in the queries.